-Giant ventral hernias are those that have a length or width of at least 15 centimeters (cm) or an overall area of 150 cm2, according to the Journal of American Surgery.
+Massive ventral hernias are those that have a length or width of at least 15 centimeters (cm) or an overall area of 150 cm2, according to the Journal of American Surgery.
 They pose a serious surgical risk.
-The giant hernia fills the abdominal cavity, making it difficult to remove from the surrounding organs.
+The giant hernia fills the abdominal cavity, making it difficult to separate from surrounding organs.
 As the hernia grows in size, the risk of a reoccurrence also becomes higher.

 Other complications of untreated hernias include:

-In the early stages of a hernia, a person may be able to “fix” their own hernia.
-Some people may feel the bulge in the abdomen and push the organs back inside.
+In the early stages of a hernia, you may be able to “fix” your own hernia.
+Some people may feel the bulge in their abdomen and push the organs back inside.
 This is called reducing the hernia.
-Reducing often works temporarily until surgery is performed.
+Reducing often works temporarily until you undergo surgery.

-Outlook is generally very good after a surgery with no complications.
-Patients may need to rest for a few weeks before resuming daily activities, avoiding any heavy lifting or straining to the abdominal area.
+The outlook is generally very good after a surgery with no complications.
+You may need to rest for a few weeks before resuming daily activities, avoiding any heavy lifting or straining to the abdominal area.